Dear Braintree Elementary Parents/Guardians & Students,

 In our March 27th letter, we shared that we would be transitioning to a more formal structure for remote learning given the new DESE guidance.
 The purpose of this letter is to provide you with details about our Remote Learning Plan (RLP).
 The RLP was presented to the Braintree School Committee at their April 2nd meeting, which can be viewed here: https://www.youtube.com/watch?v=-2MiNw3gr5U

 Starting Monday, April 6th, teachers and principals will be reaching out to your family to make sure you are connected with your school and class community.
 Please be sure to respond to this outreach to ensure your child is able to access the appropriate platform.
 The Elementary RLP will officially begin on Wednesday, April 15th.
-Students should continue accessing assignments and resources on our website at: https://braintreeschools.org/dailylearning from April 6-14, 2020, while elementary teachers establish communication with families, co-plan lessons with their colleagues, and ensure that learning platforms are fully ready.
+Students should continue accessing assignments and resources on our website at: https://braintreeschools.org/dailylearning.
+Over the coming days (April 6-14, 2020), elementary teachers will be establishing communication with families, co-planning lessons with their colleagues, and assuring that learning platforms are fully ready.

 The RLP goes beyond the enrichment activities we have been providing to a model that emphasizes academic assignments, student and teacher engagement, and deeper learning.